 Before your big-brained data scientists wring value out of your reams of data, it has to be accessible and, on some basic level, coherently arranged.
-And while data architecture is certainly something any data science should at least be familiar with, few would consider it among the tasks that drew them to the profession.
+And while data architecture is certainly something any data scientist should at least be familiar with, few would consider it among the tasks that drew them to the profession.

 To harness all that brainpower, and keep them from running elsewhere, you need to keep the data wrangling to a minimum.
 Enter the data lake, the catch-all buzz phrase we love to bandy about when talking about data that isn’t necessarily ready for prime time but will someday come in handy.